JHFreeman/numerical/README.md

 # numerical

+A numerical analysis library primarly from my undergraduate in mathematics degree course for Numerical Analysis 8th Edition by Richard L. Burden and J. Douglas Faires

 The currently maintained version of this package as JHFreeman is being an unrecoverable account at this time.

 Differentiation and Integration